 CEDA is the Regional Business Partner (RBP) for the Manawatū-Whanganui region, and works with Callaghan Innovation, New Zealand Trade and Enterprise and Business Mentors New Zealand to provide services, tools, and connections to training and development to support the growth of businesses in our region.

-You may be eligible for a Capability Development Voucher, where up to 50% of the cost of your training and development is met through the RBP programme.
+You may be eligible for Management Capability Development funding, where up to 50% of the cost of your training and development is met through the RBP programme.

 First, you’ll need to have a discovery meeting with a CEDA Business Growth Advisor, and your business must also meet these criteria: